Decentralized Simultaneous Information and Energy Transmission in K-User Multiple Access Channels: Main Results

 \section{Main Results}

 This section describes the $\eta$-NE region of the game $\gameNF$ under a fixed decoding strategy.
-Three cases are examined: single-user decoding (SUD), successive interference cancellation (SUD), and any time-sharing between the previous decoding strategies.
+Three cases are examined: single user decoding (SUD), successive interference cancellation (SIC), and time-sharing between the previous decoding strategies.